khulnasoft-bot/primeagent/SECURITY.md

 - Do not publicly disclose vulnerabilities until we have assessed, resolved, and notified affected users
 - If you plan to present your research (e.g., at a conference or in a blog), share a draft with us at least 30 days in advance for review
 - Avoid including:
-  - Data from any Aiexec customer projects
+  - Data from any Primeagent customer projects
-  - Aiexec user/customer information
+  - Primeagent user/customer information
-  - Details about Aiexec employees, contractors, or partners
+  - Details about Primeagent employees, contractors, or partners

 We appreciate your efforts in helping us maintain a secure platform and look forward to working together to resolve any issues responsibly.